rasmusbp/Assuming/README.md

 console.log(result); // -> 'is NOT one'
 ```

-Chaining another `assuming` method acts like the "else if" block
+Chaining another `assuming` method acts like the "else if" block:
 ```js
 const value = 3;
 const result = asumming(value === 1)